Syncano/website/pages/blog/2014-10-09-getting-started-swift-playground/index.md

 }
 ```

-<p>Now you need to create Delegate and DataSource objects and set them as properties of our newly created UITableView.
-At the end, you have to perform a <em>reloadData()</em> function for the tableView to fetch data from your data source.</p>
+Now you need to create Delegate and DataSource objects and set them as properties of our newly created UITableView.
+At the end, you have to perform a _reloadData()_ function for the tableView to fetch data from your data source.

 ```javascript
 let delegate = Delegate()